Aidar5/nattoeng/docs/source/book/23_oop_basics/parameter_self.rst

     AttributeError: 'Switch' object has no attribute 'interfaces'

-This variable does not exist because it exists only within method and the area of visibility of method is the same as function.
+This variable does not exist because it exists only within method and visibility area of method is the same as function.
 Even other methods of the same class do not see variables in other methods.

 For list with interfaces to be available as a variable in instances, you have to assign value in self.interfaces: